-LTIP awards granted in fiscal 2019
+LTIP awards granted in fiscal 2023

-On December 5, 2019, our compensation committee granted equity awards under our LTIP to our executive officers, as further described above under the heading "Compensation discussion and analysis-Executive officer compensation in fiscal 2019-Long-term incentive equity compensation: awards for fiscal 2019."
-The number of shares of our common stock by which these RSUs are measured, and the threshold, target and maximum number of shares of our common stock by which these PRSUs are measured, are also set forth under the headings "All Other Option Awards: Number of Securities Underlying Options," "All Other Stock Awards: Number of Shares of Stock or Units," and "Estimated Future Payouts Under Equity Incentive Plan Awards," respectively, in the "Grants of Plan-Based Awards for Fiscal 2019" table below.
+On April 11, 2023, our compensation committee granted equity awards under our LTIP to our executive officers, as further described above under the heading "Compensation discussion and analysis-Executive officer compensation in fiscal 2023-Long-term incentive equity compensation: awards for fiscal 2023."
+The number of shares of our common stock by which these RSUs are measured, and the threshold, target and maximum number of shares of our common stock by which these PRSUs are measured, are also set forth under the headings "All Other Stock Awards: Number of Shares of Stock or Units," and "Estimated Future Payouts Under Equity Incentive Plan Awards," respectively, in the "Grants of Plan-Based Awards for Fiscal 2023" table below.

-2006 equity incentive plan
+Amended and restated 2006 equity incentive plan

-All equity awards granted to our senior corporate leaders, practice leaders and other key revenue generators, under our LTIP or otherwise, are issued under our 2006 equity incentive plan, which is administered by our compensation committee.
-Our 2006 equity incentive plan provides for the following types of equity awards:
+All equity awards granted to our senior corporate leaders, practice leaders and other key revenue generators, under our LTIP or otherwise, are issued under our amended and restated 2006 equity incentive plan, which is administered by our compensation committee.
+Our amended and restated 2006 equity incentive plan provides for the following types of equity awards:

-options to purchase shares of our common stock intended to qualify as "incentive stock options," as defined in section 422 of the Internal Revenue Code;
+- options to purchase shares of our common stock intended to qualify as "incentive stock options," as defined in section 422 of the Internal Revenue Code; - nonqualified options, which are stock options that do not qualify as incentive stock options;

-- nonqualified options, which are stock options that do not qualify as incentive stock options; - restricted stock awards consisting of shares of our common stock subject to restrictions; - restricted stock unit awards consisting of the contractual right to receive shares of our common stock in the future contingent on the completion of service and/or the achievement of performance or other objectives; - performance awards consisting of the right to receive payment of cash and/or shares of our common stock on the achievement of predetermined performance targets; and - other stock-based awards in the form of stock purchase rights, stock appreciation rights, unrestricted shares of our common stock, and awards valued in whole or in part by or otherwise based on our common stock.
+- restricted stock awards consisting of shares of our common stock subject to restrictions; - restricted stock unit awards consisting of the contractual right to receive shares of our common stock in the future contingent on the completion of service and/or the achievement of performance or other objectives; - performance awards consisting of the right to receive payment of cash and/or shares of our common stock on the achievement of pre-determined performance targets; and - other stock-based awards in the form of stock purchase rights, stock appreciation rights, unrestricted shares of our common stock, and awards valued in whole or in part by or otherwise based on our common stock.

-All of the shares issued under our 2006 equity incentive plan or by which awards granted under the plan are measured are shares of our authorized but unissued common stock.
-The maximum number of shares issuable under the plan is currently 5,649,000, consisting of the following:
+All of the shares issued under our amended and restated 2006 equity incentive plan or by which awards granted under the plan are measured are shares of our authorized but unissued common stock.
+The maximum number of shares issuable under the plan is currently 6,149,000, consisting of the following:

-- 500,000 shares initially reserved for issuance under our 2006 equity incentive plan, - 1,000,000 shares reserved for issuance under our 2006 equity incentive plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted our 2006 equity incentive plan on April 21, 2006, - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders, - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders, - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K that we filed on April 27, 2016, - 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders, and - 375,000 shares approved by our shareholders at the 2018 annual meeting of our shareholders.
+- 500,000 shares initially reserved for issuance under our 2006 equity incentive plan; - 1,000,000 shares reserved for issuance under our 2006 equity incentive plan based on shares that were or became available under the 1998 incentive and nonqualified stock option plan after we adopted our 2006 equity incentive plan on April 21, 2006; - 210,000 shares approved by our shareholders at the 2008 annual meeting of our shareholders; - 1,464,000 shares approved by our shareholders at the 2010 annual meeting of our shareholders; - 1,700,000 shares, consisting of the 2,500,000 shares approved by our shareholders at the 2012 annual meeting of our shareholders reduced by the 800,000 shares cancelled by our board of directors on April 22, 2016, as reported in the current report on Form 8-K that we filed on April 27, 2016; - 400,000 shares approved by our shareholders at the 2017 annual meeting of our shareholders; - 375,000 shares approved by our shareholders at the 2018 annual meeting of our shareholders; and - 500,000 shares approved by our shareholders at the 2023 annual meeting of our shareholders.